mdmatthias/Gameyfin-Desktop/README.md

 #### Installer
 Currently only tested with GOG games, but should work with any installer.

+### AI notice
+Build with the help from Gemini.
+If you see something that could be better or looks weird, please let me know!

 ### 🖼️ Screenshots

 <img src="preview2.png" alt="SSO" width="800">